AshwinDeshpande96/Speech-Generation/README.md

 *  jqadams's  8 speeches
 *  jackson's  26 speeches

 We initially tried using Lyndon B. Johnson's speeches as it has 71 speeches(With 71 individual .txt files).
 We concatenated these 71 files into a single .txt file.
 This summed up to a 2.46MM words and a vocabulary size of 9806.
-This requires huge amount of memory.
+Developing a Speech Generator on this requires huge amount of memory.
 We tried executing on Google Colaboratory which provides 12GB VRAM on Google's NVIDIA K80 powered GPU runtime.
-It ran out of memory while trying to compute the one-hot encoding vector for output variable Y (Even before we started training).
+Memory was insufficient for computing the one-hot encoding vector for output variable Y (Even before we started training).

 Hence, we are using Abraham Lincoln's speeches with 15 text files.
 Concatenating these 15 speeches gives 1.01M words and a vocabulary size of 6308.
 Although this succeeded in obtaining the output vector, the amount of time taken for training was huge.
 To fix that we used NLTK library for Lemmatization and Stemming.